ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1907-12-31-bcc-sunday-school" "500" /%}}

 Gertrude Conant mentions that Emily played the piano or organ in the Church.
 The church historical records, as one would naturally expect, cover topics unevenly over the years.
 Concerning the piano/organ: there was an organ in the church at one time, but it was destroyed by mice.
 The roles of pianist/organist and that of assistant pianist/organist, were for a time at least, positions that were voted on at the annual meetings just as officers such as secretary and treasurer were.
-I have not found any references for Emily being in either of those roles, but there are many years where these roles are not noted at all, so unless Gertrude is mis-remembering, without her noting this detail, this aspect of Emily's life would be lost.
+I have not found any references for Emily being in either of those roles, but there are many years where these roles are not noted at all, so unless Gertrude is mis-remembering, without her noting this detail, it would be lost.
 (Anna Mulks and Cassie Landon were several times noted in these roles.)

 <figure class="quote-only">
 <blockquote>